inorton/EDMCOverlay/README.md

 Supported size values are:
  "normal" and "large"

-Additionally, you may draw rectanles by setting the "shap" to "rect" and setting the "color" and/or "fill" values.
+Additionally, you may draw rectangles by setting the "shape" to "rect" and setting the "color" and/or "fill" values.

 ```
 {"id": "fred", "shape": "rect", "x": 100, "y": 10, "w": 30:, "h": 5, "fill": "red", "color", "#ccff00"}